 The social media platforms have been having issues with deepfakes for a while, and Twitch is one of them.
 The platform is primarily known as a livestreaming platform for video game content, where gamers can broadcast themselves playing games and chat with their audiences.
 But sometimes, streamers have things on their computers that their followers see accidentally.
 Like open tabs running porn.

 The social media platform took the time this week to write a blog about the issue, making it clear that NCEI, or deepfake porn, will not be tolerated on the platform.
-A sharing of deepfake porn will lead to an Instaban on the first offense.
+A sharing of this kind of porn will lead to an Instaban on the first offense.

-The legality of deepfake porn remains a complex issue.
+The legality of this kind of porn remains a complex issue.
 White Knight Lawyers in Sydney shared that in Australia, we’re yet to see formal regulation targeting deepfakes, and the only legal protection is around defamation.

 “The tort of defamation may provide some recourse for a victim of a deepfake.
 Deepfake creators can maliciously create deepfake content falsely depicting victims in compromising situations, defaming the reputation of the victim by making various defamatory imputations,” the firm shared.